-- Reclassification of income from changes in properties intended for trading amounting to € 1,027.5K from book value of properties intended for trading to capitalised services.
+- Reclassification of expenses amounting to € 499.4K from operating expenses to other expenses directly related to properties. - Reclassification of income from changes in properties intended for trading amounting to € 1,027.5K from book value of properties intended for trading to capitalised services.